TasnubaS/Asthma-COPD/README.md

 Siddiqui, Tasnuba, and Bashir I. Morshed.
 "Severity Exploratory Model Analysis of Chronic Obstructive Pulmonary Disease and Asthma with Heart Rate and SpO 2."
 2018 IEEE International Conference on Electro/Information Technology (EIT).
 IEEE, 2018.

+## Contributing

+If you wish to contribute to this website, please [fork it on GitHub](https://github.com/TasnubaS/Asthma-COPD/branches), push your change to a named branch, then send a pull request.
+If it is a big feature, you might want to [start an issue](https://github.com/TasnubaS/Asthma-COPD/issues/new) first to make sure it's something that will be accepted.
+If it involves code, please also write tests for it.

 # License
 The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.